Monday, November 11, 2013

 ©German Culture

-The President of the Central Council of Muslims in Germany, Aiman A. Mazyek, pointed quickly out that many Muslim families like this spectacle of lanterns and torches.
+The President of the Central Council of Muslims in Germany, Aiman A. Mazyek, pointed out quickly that many Muslim families like this spectacle of lanterns and torches.
 The idea of sharing, personified in St. Martin, is also anchored in the Muslim tradition.
 Some Kitas in the state of Hesse have already renamed the Martinsfest, whereas Red Baron will enjoy the candle-lit St. Martin's processions in Freiburg tonight.

 Pictures added in proof: